The 2022 Fellows

 - Mark Tauber, The Watermark Agency, USA

 To read short biographies of each Fellow, download the Publishing Scotland International Fellows 2022 PDF.

-The group will spend a week in Scotland at the end of August 2022 meeting Scotland-based publishers, agents and writers in a varied programme of events across the country.
+The group spent a week in Scotland at the end of August 2022 meeting Scotland-based publishers, agents and writers in a varied programme of events across the country.